Remote Control for programmable displays by MKT Systemtechnik

 To navigate through the system menus, use the cursor keys on the PC keyboard.
 To select an item, press ENTER.
 To cancel something, press ESCAPE.

-To send function keys F1 or F2 to the terminal, use SHIFT-F1 and SHIFT-F2, because for some reason, windows (or Borland's VCL) didn't pass F1 and F2 to the terminal program (at least the one implemented in WoBu's CAN-Tester for Windows).
+To send function keys F1 or F2 to the terminal, use SHIFT-F1 and SHIFT-F2, because for some reason, windows (or Borland's VCL) didn't pass F1 and F2 to the terminal program (at least the one implemented in MKT's CAN-Tester for Windows).

 Configuration of the terminal program (client program running on a PC)